yifzhang2000/yifzhang2000.github.io/_pages/about.md

 # Welcome to my page!

 My name is Yifei Zhang.
-I am currently a Ph.D. student at the [Yale School of Public Health](https://ysph.yale.edu/) Biostatistics Department, supervised by [Prof Yize Zhao](https://www.yizezhao.com/).
+I am  an incoming Ph.D. student at the [Yale School of Public Health](https://ysph.yale.edu/) Biostatistics Department, supervised by [Prof Yize Zhao](https://www.yizezhao.com/).
 Before joining Yale, I earned a Master of Science in Statistics and Operations Research from the [University of North Carolina at Chapel Hill(UNC) STOR Department](https://stor.unc.edu/), supervised by Prof [Zhengwu Zhang](https://zhengwu.github.io/).
-Prior to that, I obtained a Bachelor of Science degree in Applied Mathematics from the [University of Liverpool](https://www.liverpool.ac.uk/) and [Xi‘an Jiaotong Liverpool University](https://www.xjtlu.edu.cn/en).
+Prior to that, I obtained a Bachelor of Science degree in Applied Mathematics from the [University of Liverpool](https://www.liverpool.ac.uk/).

 My research interests include high-dimensional data analysis, computational neuroscience, Bayesian data analysis, network analysis, brain connectomics, and machine learning.
 I am particularly interested in the application of brain connectomics data in deep learning, specifically with diffusion models.
 Additionally, I have a strong interest in exploring the relationship between Alzheimer’s disease traits and brain connectomics data.